openaq/aqi-hub/docs/indices/south-korea.md

 ## Background

-South Korea uses a Comprehensive air-quality index (CAI) that accounts for six primary pollutants: PM<sub>2.5</sub>, PM<sub>10</sub>, CO, SO<sub>2</sub> and NO<sub>2</sub>.
+South Korea uses a Comprehensive Air-quality Index (CAI) that accounts for six primary pollutants: PM<sub>2.5</sub>, PM<sub>10</sub>, CO, SO<sub>2</sub> and NO<sub>2</sub>.
 Although not explicitly stated, the CAI is assumed to be reported as a daily index value from reported data in the AIRKOREA Current Air Quality map [^3].

-AIRKOREA provides air pollution information on their website since December 2005 [^4].
-However, the Korean Ministry of Environment has released air quality levels of 16 stations nearby the World Cup Stadium on a real-time basis since April 2002 [^4].
+AIRKOREA has provided air pollution information on their website since December 2005 [^4].
+And prior to that, the Korean Ministry of Environment began releasing air quality information from 16 stations near the World Cup Stadium on a real-time basis since April 2002 [^4].

 ## Color scale